Bankruptcy judge OKs federal settlement with Purdue Pharma

 Opponents argued that accepting the settlement now locks the judge into accepting the company’s proposal to resolve the lawsuits, including some terms that remain contentious.

-The company wants to convert into a public benefit corporation that would no longer be owned by members of the Sackler family.
+The Stamford, Connecticut-based company wants to convert into a public benefit corporation that would no longer be owned by members of the Sackler family.
 The plan calls for the new company to continue making OxyContin, but with the profits going toward fighting the opioid crisis, which has been linked to 470,000 deaths in the U.S. since 2000.

 Some critics instead would prefer that Purdue be sold with the proceeds going to opioid treatment and intervention.